 Religion in secular Western societies is always the canary in the coal mine.
 The prohibition of worship in blue-state Covid-19 lockdowns is profane, an insult to human dignity and a full-frontal assault on freedom.
 But few in the blue states seem to notice or care enough to speak up.
-Recent mob violence and attacks on the liberal institutions of Western civilization by the illiberal institutional forces of woke culture -- academia, technomedia and blue state authoritarians -- are likewise profane and dangerous concessions to fascism, civil discourse and the rule of law be damned.
+Recent mob violence and attacks on the liberal institutions of Western civilization by the illiberal institutional forces of woke culture -- academia, technomedia, blue state authoritarians and their BLM/Antifa shock troops -- are likewise profane and dangerous concessions to fascism.
+Civil discourse and the rule of law be damned.
 Again, few in the blue states speak up.
-Apparently, nothing is profane when everything is profane, and the ends always justify the means.
+Apparently, nothing is profane when everything is already rendered profane, and the ends somehow always justify the means.

 Secularists, atheists and neo-socialists who claim not to worship God should take note: Those who prefer to follow the science are no less zealous in their BLM, global warming and lockdown orthodoxies, no less opiated in thought and desperation than their religious counterparts -- especially not when the smartphones they touch more than 2600 times each and every day (on average) represent nothing short of collective fealty to history’s most perfect narcotic.
 In the end, all of us -- religious or atheist, right or left, black or white or brown, male or female or LGBTQ+ -- worship at the same temples of Google and Apple and Facebook and Comcast and AT&T. We are all massively addicted to an endless stream of digital narcotics, and we behave accordingly: in extremis, like desperate addicts forever in need of our next fix.
 But don’t take my word for it: just follow the money -- straight into the bottomless pockets of history’s wealthiest, most rapacious and most powerful drug cartel.